 In Windows 2012 you should use the Task Scheduler.
 We recommend that you create a folder called Perforce at the top level in which to create your tasks (otherwise they can be hard to find when you next look in Task scheduler!).

-Note that the "schtasks" command can be useful from command line, or "taskschd.msc" to get the control panel equivalent.
+Note that the "schtasks" command can be useful from command line.